-On December 20, 2017, Team Trump responded with an action in arbitration for breach of contract and disparagement obligations based on the information in the Complaint.
+In a bit of a “gotcha,” on December 20, 2017, Team Trump responded with an action in arbitration for breach of contract and disparagement obligations based on the information in the Complaint.
 Donald J. Trump for President, Inc., allegedly sought $1,500,000 in damages from Jessica Denson.

 Specifically, the Campaign claimed:

 Respondent breached confidentiality and non-disparagement obligations contained in a written agreement she executed during her employment with claimant Donald J. Trump for President, Inc. She breached her obligations by publishing certain confidential information and disparaging statements in connection with a lawsuit she filed against claimant in New York Supreme Court.
 Claimant is seeking compensatory damages, punitive damages; and all legal fees and costs incurred in connection with this arbitration.

 Denson did not respond to the arbitration process, as she was in litigation.
 A scheduling conference was held in arbitration on May 22, 2018 and Denson did not appear.
 She also failed to appear on August 20, 2018.
 On September 7, 2018, Denson notified the arbitrator of “pending litigation.”